 Become a patron!
 Link to Nurturance Culture Patreon

 Tip Jar! help keep the writing going – leave a one-time donation with Paypal by clicking here

 Re “men”: I want to be clear here that I am using this term, and all gendered terms, in a trans-inclusive way.

 New interview with the author in Australian magazine The Vocal expands on the original Nurturance Culture piece: http://www.thevocal.com.au/violence-nurturance-turned-backwards-nurturance-culture-solution-toxic-masculinity/

 See the original viral posts The Opposite of Rape Culture is Nurturance Culture and Dating Tips for the Feminist Man

 Do you love speculative fiction and social justice?
 I am working on a speculative fiction project that deals with the transformations our planet is undergoing, and the undoing of cultures of domination.
-Cipher is currently seeking collaborators, advisors, an agent, and a publisher.
-Learn more about Cipher here.
+Cipher wants an agent and a publisher!
+Learn more about this project here.